wyattphillips-philips/fsm-edit/README.md

 ## File Menu

 The "File" menu provides options to create a new graph, open an existing one and save the current graph.
-Data is serialized using Java's built-in object serialization.
+Data is serialized using Java's built-in object serialization and uses the `.fsm` extension by default.